“I made that!” – 1991 Developer Interviews

 —What was your concept for the newest Wizardry Gaiden, for the Game Boy?

-Sekizuka: Being the Game Boy, I had originally aimed for it to be something that you could pick up and play easily… but once I started making it, it ended up being kind of hardcore-oriented yet again.
-I’m sorry. (laughs) The beginning of the game should be welcoming for newcomers, but I’m afraid my affection for this series was too strong, and the latter half of the game is a masochistic treat sure to delight any hardcore Wizardry fan. (laughs)
+Sekizuka: Being the Game Boy, I had originally aimed for it to be something that you could pick up and play easily… but once again it ended up being kind of hardcore-oriented.
+I’m sorry. (laughs) The beginning of the game should be welcoming for newcomers, but I’m afraid my affection for this series was too strong, and the latter half is a masochistic treat sure to delight any hardcore Wizardry fan. (laughs)

 Atlus – Megami Tensei series